 About the author:

-Tim Ramsey has been an educator in the public school setting for 31 years.
-He taught for 16 years at the elementary, junior high and high school levels.
-He worked the next 15 years as a school administrator.
+Tim Ramsey has been an educator in the public school setting since 1983.
+He taught at the elementary, junior high and high school levels and then worked as a school administrator for many years.
 He recently retired, but has since returned to the classroom as a fifth grade teacher.
 He teaches at the community college level as well.
 Tim is an avid writer.
 His book, "The Hugs on My Shirt," chronicles many of his experiences within the school setting.